 One of the first steps when considering Clomipramine is being able to identify your dog’s symptoms.
-Unfortunately, dogs have a very limited means of communicating their symptoms and their needs with us and as a result it is important to track symptoms and their triggers.
-There are a number of key symptoms that can be exhibited with separation anxiety, generalized anxiety or stimulus specific anxiety.
+Unfortunately, dogs have an insufficient means of communicating their symptoms and their needs with us, and as a result, it is essential to track symptoms and their triggers.
+Some key symptoms are exhibited with separation anxiety, generalized anxiety or stimulus-specific anxiety.

-Separation anxiety is a common occurrence in dogs, this is because dogs are naturally pack animals and are not used to solitary life.
-Dogs with separation anxiety display symptoms of their anxiety when they are away from their bonded companions.
+Separation anxiety is a common occurrence in dogs because they are naturally pack animals and are not used to solitary life.
+Dogs with separation anxiety display symptoms when they are away from their bonded companions.
 These companions do not have to be human.
-In this type of situation a dog may exhibit the following behaviors or symptoms until they are reunited with their bonded companions: barking, whining, destructive behavior, escapist behavior, eliminating in the home, drooling excessively, shaking, pacing and howling.
+In this type of situation a dog may exhibit the following behaviors or symptoms until they reunite with their bonded companions: barking, whining, destructive behavior, escapist behavior, eliminating in the home, drooling excessively, shaking, pacing and howling.

-Generalized anxiety is anxiety that occurs in any number of situations, it does not appear to be stimulus specific or limited to times of separation from the pack.
-Generalized anxiety can happen anywhere at any time and can be characterized by the same symptoms as separation anxiety.
+Generalized anxiety occurs in any number of situations.
+It does not appear to be stimulus-specific or limited to times of separation from the pack.
+Generalized anxiety can happen anywhere at any time and is characterized by the same symptoms as separation anxiety.

 Clomipramine is sold in capsules that come in a variety of doses.
 The dose that is right for your dog depends upon your dog’s size and breed as well as the severity of your dog’s symptoms.
 Your veterinarian will help you to determine which dose is right for your situation.
-As with any antidepressant it is important to wean your dog on to a full dose, beginning with the smallest dose possible and increasing that dose over long intervals.
+As with any antidepressant, it is important to wean your dog on to a full dose, beginning with the smallest dose possible and increasing that dose over long intervals.
 Slowly increasing dosage reduces the likelihood of any negative side effects.
 It is equally as important to wean a dog off Clomipramine as it is to wean them on to it, always check with your veterinarian before stopping any anti-depressant.
-Clomipramine is a prescription medication and requires a veterinary prescription in order to be purchased.
-It is important when purchasing this medication to do so from a reputable vendor in order to ensure a high quality medication.
+Clomipramine is a prescription medication and requires a veterinary prescription.
+It is essential to buy from a reputable vendor to ensure a high-quality medication.